 Alexandra is in charge of treasury, invoicing, HR, accounting, tax and general administration.

 Alexandra Arnould has worked in various accounting firms as a professional accountant executive.
 In October 2016, she joined the start up Content Square, which specializes in solutions to optimize customer experience on e-commerce sites as head of sales and senior general accountant.

 CBBC is proud of the diversity of experience of its lawyers.
 We all work collaboratively to ensure the most favourable and timely outcomes for our clients.

-Charlotte Butruille-Cardew will lead on Thursday 10 December 2020 from 6.30 pm to 8.30 pm the Commission (amicable methods of dispute resolution) whose theme will be on amicable methods in international family law: a necessity and/or an impossibility?
+Charlotte Butruille-Cardew and Silvestre Tandeau de Marsac will lead on May 19, 2021 the Commission (amicable methods of dispute resolution) whose theme will be on the MEDARB clauses.

 CBBC Law Firm